 10) Two out of three traffic fatalities occur due to aggressive driving.

-According to NHTSA, speeding killed more than 9,000 people in 2017.
+According to NHTSA, speeding killed 9,378 people in 2018, a nearly 6% drop from the previous year.
 Two single most contributing factors to aggressive driving are traffic congestion and running late.
 However, as NHTSA points out on its website, faster doesn’t mean safer.
 By respecting the speed limit, we can keep ourselves and other road users safe.
+(Source: NHTSA)

 Road Rage Facts Related to Distracted Driving